Saturday, November 19, 2011

 parts of the scallions & pork broth or water.

-3. Remove the pork bellies to a chopping board and cut each into thirds.
+3. Remove the pork to a chopping board and cut each into thirds.
 Thinly slice each piece on the long side.

 4. Arrange the pork slices on a plate and drizzle the top with sauce.
 Garnish with chopped cilantro.